 We’re Here to Help

-If this is you, please contact us to learn more at 618-656-5150 (just ask to speak to someone about Shutterfly) or simply complete this form:
+To learn more, please contact us at 618-656-5150 (just ask to speak to someone about Shutterfly) or simply complete this form:

 Illinois Law Protects Your Privacy

 Companies collecting biometric identifiers, such as face scans, must comply with the Illinois Biometric Information Privacy Act.
 The law provides damages of $1,000 per negligent violation and $5,000 per willful violation.

 You Must Take Action